MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/menlo-integration.md

 ---
-title: Integrate Defender for Cloud Apps with Menlo Security
+title: Integrate with Menlo Security
 description: This article describes how to integrate Microsoft Defender for Cloud Apps with Menlo Security for seamless Cloud Discovery and automated block of unsanctioned apps. ms.date: 12/21/2022 ms.topic: how-to